TchiRubick/TEST-fincorp/README.md

 ## Available Scripts

-In the project directory, you can run:
+Inside the container, you can run:

 ### `npm start`